 Since joining WHNT, Danielle has won a Judges’ Award of Merit from the Alabama Broadcasters Association for her work covering North Alabama’s weather.

 Danielle most recently worked in Pittsburgh, where she won a Pennsylvania Associated Press award for severe weather coverage and was nominated for an Emmy for coverage of flash flooding.
 She’s also worked in Indianapolis and Oklahoma City.

 Abilene, Texas, is where Danielle started her broadcast career.
-It was there where she helped produce and edit an award-winning 30-minute weather show.
+It was there that she helped produce and edit an award-winning 30-minute weather show.

 She grew up in Chesapeake, Virginia, which is where she got her love for weather.
 She received her Associate of Science degree there before going to the University of North Carolina at Asheville, where she received her Bachelor of Science degree in Meteorology.